Linaro/linaro-astro/src/content/pages/training-learning.md

               - Tracing with ftrace
               - Debugging with eBPF
               - Using perf on Arm platforms
+          - title: Trusted Firmware A for Armv8 systems
+            text: |
+              - ARMv8 exception model and boot
+              - Secure monitor and power management
           - title: Building Custom Systems with OpenEmbedded/Yocto
             text: |
               - Introduction to OpenEmbedded and the Yocto Project